-Federal Reserve officials moved up their projections for raising interest rates, with the median expecting the first rate increase to take place in 2023, instead of 2024 in previous projections.
-U.S. bond yields rose and stocks softened.
+U.S. consumer prices jumped in May and key drivers appear related to the activity restart.
+Stocks rallied to record highs and bond yields fell.
 Economic data have been erratic, and we expect more of the same as economies restart amid pent-up consumer demand and supply shortages.
 We advocate looking through near-term market volatility and remain pro-risk, predicated on our belief that the Fed faces a very high bar to change its easy monetary policy stance.